SamsonOrodele/Explainable_AI/README.md

 # 🔍 German Credit Risk Analysis with Explainable Deep Learning

-This repository houses the implementation of my MSc dissertation project, titled **"Generating Counterfactual and Global Explanations for German Credit Data Using Deep Learning Models"**, completed as part of the MSc Data Science with Advanced Practice program at Northumbria University.
+This repository houses the implementation of my MSc dissertation project, titled **"Generating Counterfactual and Global Explanations for German Credit Data Using Deep Learning Models"**.
 The project tackles the critical challenge of transparency in credit risk assessment by leveraging **Explainable Artificial Intelligence (XAI)** techniques with deep learning models.
-Using the German Credit Dataset, I developed two neural networks—a **Multilayer Perceptron (MLP)** and a **Convolutional Neural Network (CNN)**—enhanced with **SMOTE** to address data imbalance, and explained their decisions using **SHAP** for global feature importance and **counterfactual explanations** for individual decision insights.
+Using the German Credit Dataset, I developed two neural networks—a **Multilayer Perceptron (MLP)** and a **Convolutional Neural Network (CNN)** enhanced with **SMOTE** to address data imbalance, and explained their decisions using **SHAP** for global feature importance and **counterfactual explanations** for individual decision insights.

 ---

 ## 💼 Background and Motivation

 Credit scoring is a cornerstone of financial decision-making, determining whether individuals receive loans or credit cards based on their likelihood of repayment.
-However, traditional machine learning models, often dubbed "black boxes," obscure the reasoning behind their predictions, eroding trust among stakeholders—be it applicants seeking clarity or institutions ensuring fairness.
+However, traditional machine learning models, often dubbed "black boxes," obscure the reasoning behind their predictions, eroding trust among stakeholders, be it applicants seeking clarity or institutions ensuring fairness.
 This project bridges that gap by integrating **predictive power** with **interpretability**, a pressing need in the financial sector where transparency is not just a luxury but a regulatory and ethical necessity.

 The German Credit Dataset, a widely recognized benchmark, presents a real-world challenge with its imbalanced classes (700 good credit cases vs. 300 bad credit cases) and mix of categorical and numerical features.
 My work aims to not only classify creditworthiness accurately but also explain *why* decisions are made and *how* they can be altered, empowering both financial institutions and their clients.